MASTERING THE CRAFT OF NARRATIVE WRITING

 - The character learns to appreciate what they have.

-Once students have completed their story, they can edit for grammar, vocabulary choice, spelling, etc., but not before!
+Once students have completed their story, they can edit for grammar, vocabulary choice, spelling, and more—but not before!

 TIPS FOR WRITING A GREAT NARRATIVE